Ehmkayel/Ehmkayel/README.md

-Hello, I’m Lamidi Morufat Kajogbola a graduate of Estate Management from Obafemi Awolowo University and a I have a frontend engineering certification from [devCareers](http://devcareer.io).
+Hello, I’m Lamidi Morufat Kajogbola a graduate of Estate Management from Obafemi Awolowo University and I have a frontend engineering certification from [devCareers](http://devcareer.io).

 I bring to the table a high level of focus, dedication, and commitment.
 My ambition is to consistently add value to any organization I represent through professional performance, transparency, and an unwavering pursuit of excellence.
 I’m passionate about learning new technologies and improving my skills and I hope to connect with other developers and learning from their experiences